barneyb/johann/README.md

 ## Writing Johann Programs

 Johann source code is always plain text, encoded with UTF-8, and uses a `.jn` extension by convention.
-Multibyte characters aren't _forbidden_, but they also don't work.
+Multibyte characters are forbidden; only ASCII characters are supported.
 There is no locale/language awareness.

 All keywords are case-sensitive.
 Comments are introduced with `#` and extend to end of line.
 Whitespace is merely a delimiter, not semantic, and braces are used for control flow blocks, but not scoping (yet).
 Variable declarations require a type specifier.
 They will move to the other side of the identifier (e.g., `int i = ...` will become `let i: int = ...`), and the type may become optional.
 There is no exception handling.